Krish30p/NOTES-APP/readme.md

-#This is a full stack Notes app where you can register and login using email and password and it has edit ,search, time created features
+<h1>This is a full stack Notes app where you can register and login using email and password and it has edit ,search, time created features

 #TackStack Used : (MERN)
 #Frontend: React + Vite + Tailwind CSS